-If you have these in your cupboard, you’ll be fantastic in the Indian cooking stakes!
-For example, Garam Masala uses them as a strong, warm basis.
+If you have these in your pantry, you have some of the Indian cooking Essentials.
+For example, Garam Masala uses them as a strong, warming basis.

-I first came across this beautiful tea in a small shop in a village in South India.
-They served me this magnificent, golden, very subtle and very aromatic liquid that was intoxicatingly India and very special in taste.
+I first came across this beautiful tea in a small shop in a tiny village in South India.
+They served me a magnificent, golden, very subtle and very aromatic liquid that was intoxicatingly India and very special in taste.

 It is so simple, incredibly exotic, and includes saffron which gives it a beautiful subtle flavour and wonderful colour.

-Saffron, when used correctly (in small doses), has such a wonderful, subtle taste, and an aroma to match.
+Saffron, when used in small amounts has such a wonderful, subtle taste, and an aroma to match.
 The golden colour that permeates the food or liquid is golden.
 Too much saffron will taste bitter.

 Play with the amounts until you get a blend that suits your taste.
 Start with what I suggest and then adjust each time you make it.